OriginChain docs

 Online migrations are first-class - no read-only window, no service bounce.
 The model:

-• BackfillRateLimiter — capped at 10% of writer throughput so live traffic stays prioritised.
+• Rate-limited backfill - the backfill is capped at a fraction of live throughput so production traffic stays prioritised.

-• Dual-read transform — readers see the v1 shape during backfill via an in-memory transform applied to v0 rows.
+• Dual-read transform - readers see the new (v1) shape during backfill via an on-the-fly transform applied to old (v0) rows.

-• Atomic cutover — version bump is a single WAL frame; reads switch to v1-native on the next read.
+• Atomic cutover - the version bump is a single commit; reads switch to the v1-native shape on the next read.

-• Abort-only-pre-cutover — once cutover lands, the only path forward is an inverse-rewrite migration.
-Aborts in Backfilling state are safe and reversible.
+• Abort before cutover - once cutover lands, the only path forward is an inverse-rewrite migration.
+Aborts during backfill are safe and reversible.

 Use online migrations any time the manifest version bumps.
-Stuck-in-Backfilling troubleshooting is in incident response → RUNBOOK.
+Troubleshooting a migration stuck mid-backfill is in incident response.

 Observability

-• OTLP push tracing — tail-based sampling.
-Configure the collector endpoint via the console; we push spans on every /v1 request, with the heavy-tail sampler retaining slow + error traces in full.
+• OTLP push tracing - opt-in.
+Configure the collector endpoint via the dashboard; spans are pushed for every /v1 request with tail-based sampling that retains slow + error traces in full.

 Incident response